Page contents:

 View of Dawson City from Dome Summit - June 2008

-That is the "Top of the World" highway on the ridge above the Yukon River.
+That is the "Top of the World" highway on the ridge to the right and above the Yukon River.

 More info: